-Lazy Loading has with two major advantages when it comes to ad serving:
+Lazy Loading has two major advantages when it comes to ad serving:

 Imagine a scenario where half of the ads are loaded below the fold, and nobody is scrolling down the page.
 Even though the ads were not seen, impressions are counted because the creatives were loaded.
 Since CTR equals impressions / clicks, your CTR is also cut in half.